pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_install.adoc.md

-git submodule update --init --recursive mkdir build cd build cmake .. -DIMGUI_BUNDLE_FETCH_OPENCV=ON make -j
+git submodule update --init --recursive mkdir build cd build cmake .. -DIMMVISION_FETCH_OPENCV=ON make -j
 ```

 -   Since there are lots of submodules, this might take a few minutes

--   The flag `-DIMGUI_BUNDLE_FETCH_OPENCV=ON` is optional.
+-   The flag `-DIMMVISION_FETCH_OPENCV=ON` is optional.
 If set, a minimal version of OpenCV will be downloaded a compiled at this stage (this might require a few minutes)

 The `immvision` module will only be built if OpenCV can be found.
 Otherwise, it will be ignored, and no error will be emitted.